varglbargl/emojinary/README.md

  - Add a "close enough" algorithm to the guessing function to detect that "Feris Bulers Day Off" is basically the same as "Ferris Bueller's Day Off"

- - Add a hint system that gives aditional info about the movie when you're stuck because skipping your turn sucks.

  - Maybe add a countdown timer that starts after the first emojis are sent.
 For the purposes of awarding more points for quicker answers, not for ending the round when it runs out.

  - Come up with a new name.
 "Emojinary" is already basically everywhere.
 Try googling it.